BPAEngine/BPAEngine/README.md

     theme.script     Your main script for the theme lib              Directory with your own libs and helper scripts

+## API Reference and Guide

+We are continously evolving the documentation as BPAEngine grows, check our [API Reference](https://github.com/BPAEngine/BPAEngine/blob/master/docs/reference/REFERENCE.md) or our [Guide](https://github.com/BPAEngine/BPAEngine/blob/master/docs/guide/GUIDE.md) to learn more about BPAEngine.

 Happy Hacking! - :heart: Your BPAEngine Team